 Open surgery is usually reserved for large incisional hernias or recurrent hernias.
 There are some cases where the midline incisional hernia is associated with a diastasis (where the rectus muscles have split).
 If the diastasis is present, there is a much greater chance of the hernia recurring if this is not repaired at the same time.

 I currently perform such major operations (repairing the large incisional hernia and rectus diastasis) jointly with Mr David Floyd, Consultant Plastic Surgeon.
 We have perfected techniques over the years to restore the abdominal wall contour, create an excellent cosmetic result and provide a long-lasting hernia repair.
 This usually involves insertion of a permanent mesh that lies under the muscle of the abdominal wall, but not within the abdominal cavity.
 This new technique means that there is no risk of injury to bowel and no adherence of bowel to the mesh.
 This also means that patients usually recover much quicker after the surgery.

 This method of joint operating creates a specialised team approach and patients find this much more comforting and reassuring.
 Our results over the last few years have proven that this approach is the right one.
-We now offer this service to patients both at Spire Bushey Hospital and at The Wellington Hospital.

 A similar service is also offered to women, following childbirth, who have developed a belly button hernia (umbilical hernia) and this is associated with a rectus diastasis and excess abdominal skin.
 It has been shown that repairing the belly button hernia without repairing the diastasis can lead to the hernia returning, either at the same site or above the original hernia in the midline.
 For women who prefer to have a more secure repair as well as restoring the abdominal wall contour, we offer a bespoke service for assessing patients in our consulting rooms and deciding upon the best approach for each patient prior to surgery.